Join for FREE

 Very acrobatic while it searches for seeds, insects, nuts etc. In winter forms large flocks with other tits.

 Will nest in nestholes inside trees or nestboxes.
+The nest is built by the female alone, however, the male feeds the female while she is incubating the eggs.
 The clutch consists of 7-12 white eggs with brownish-red markings.
 Incubation takes 13-15 days, the young fledging after a further 18-21 days.
+Both adults care for the young.

 Call: 2-3 Tsee notes followed by trill, which can be heard all year round.